RonNewcomb/narrative-engine/README.md

 ### Publishing

-Publishing is a special build pipeline requiring Node or Bun.
+Publishing is a special build pipeline requiring Bun (an alternative to NodeJS).
 It outputs to `/build` a set of files ready for a web server to serve.

 ```bash
 cd publishing